Charlescsyyy/GenDop/README.md

 ## 📚 Dataset
-We provide [DataDoP](https://huggingface.co/datasets/Dubhe-zmc/DataDoP), a large-scale multi-modal dataset containing 29K realworld shots with free-moving camera trajectories, depth maps, and detailed captions in specific movements, interaction with the scene, and directorial intent.
+**Note:**  We provide [DataDoP](https://huggingface.co/datasets/Dubhe-zmc/DataDoP), a large-scale multi-modal dataset containing 29K realworld shots with free-moving camera trajectories, depth maps, and detailed captions in specific movements, interaction with the scene, and directorial intent.

 Currently, we are releasing a subset of the dataset for validation purposes.
-Additional data will be made available coming soon.
+Additional data will be made available **coming soon**.

 <!-- Please refer to the dataset README for more details. -->